Willg3D/hardwareInfo/README.md

 # hardwareInfo
-Windows Terminal Tool to display system hardware information such as CPU clock, RAM usage, and GPU clock
+Python Terminal Tool to display system hardware information such as CPU clock, RAM usage, and GPU clock Planned Compatibility: Windows, MacOS, and Linux